 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

+Critical Research Failure Dre plays a mean DDR.
+Mei Ying then proceeds to beat him, by standing away from the screen, facing Dre, and focusing on upper body dancing.
+Completely disregarding the fact the way D D R works is that you follow the instructions on the screen.
+So unless she knows the song backwards and blind there is no way she could've gotten a high score.
 That said, Reality Is Unrealistic.
 There are plenty of videos of people playing DDR blindfolded that are a quick search away, and playing in a turned-around position wouldn't be that far-fetched if she was really that familiar with the song.
 Given, that probably happened to be the one song she had totally down in that way on the game, but it's far from impossible if someone really good at the game cared to put the work in.